appacademy/Module-2-Resources/README.md

     -   [Why can't I just `git clone` or `git fork` the resources repo?][why not git x]
     -   [What is the recommended git flow for short practice problems?][short git flow]
     -   [What is the recommended git flow for long project problems?][long git flow]
+    -   [How do I connect my own local repo?][how connect]
+    -   [What is a recommended file structure for my own notes going forward?][how files]

 ---